England's ageing population needs better political representation and focus

 Indeed, ageism looks more and more nonsensical as our age structure shifts to older ages.
 With more people aged 50 and over (21.4 million) than aged 29 and under (20.2 million), individuals and organisations that view older people as inferior and who believe that energy, creativity and imagination are the preserve of the young will find themselves looking at increasingly shallow pools of talent.
 Such attitudes need to be eradicated for the benefit of all, and at Ageing Better we're undertaking work to tackle ageism in everyday life including a new campaign to shift attitudes to ageing.

-The 2021 Census data compounds the already strong evidence that England needs an Older People’s Commissioner to advocate for the rights of older people and all of us as we age.
+The 2021 Census data compounds the already strong evidence that England needs an Commissioner for Older People and Ageing to advocate for the rights of older people and all of us as we age.
 The ageing of our population shows no sign of slowing down.
 Indeed, it's predicted that by 2042, one in four people in England will be aged 65 or over.
 And it’s notable that the proportion of over 65s in the population in England (18.4%) is greater than in Northern Ireland (17.2%) which has already had the foresight to appoint a Commissioner for Older People.
 That is why it's vitally important to respond now to establish a voice in Westminster who will argue the case for all aspects of government to have this demographic challenge at the forefront of their thinking to help ensure both current and future generations can age well and have a good later life.